SalmaAlassal/mrNetwork/NetworkFundamentals/README.md

 # Edge Routers

-- have fewer network interfaces than switches.
+- They have fewer network interfaces than switches.

-- are used to provide connectivity between LANS.
+- They are used to provide connectivity between LANS.

-- are used to send data over the Internet.
+- They are used to send data over the Internet.

 ![Router](imgs/router-cisco-rv300.jpg)

 **A network switch forwards data packets between groups of devices in the same network, whereas a router forwards data between different networks.**

-# Firewalls
+# Firewall

-- is a network security device that monitors incoming and outgoing network traffic and permits or blocks data packets based on a set of security.
+- It is a network security device that monitors incoming and outgoing network traffic and permits or blocks data packets based on a set of security.

-- can be placed 'inside' the network, or outside the network (Firewall can filter traffic before it reaches the router , or after it has passed through the router)
+- It can be placed 'inside' the network, or outside the network (Firewall can filter traffic before it reaches the router , or after it has passed through the router)

-- in some cases, you might have a firewall inside and outside the network.
+- In some cases, you might have a firewall inside and outside the network.

-- are known as 'Next-Generation Firewalls' when they include more modern and advanced filtering capabilities.
+- They are known as 'Next-Generation Firewalls' when they include more modern and advanced filtering capabilities.

 ![Firewall](imgs/CiscoFirewall.jpg)

 **What about the firewall on your computer?**

-**Network firewalls:**
+- **Network firewalls:**
 are hardware devices that filter traffic between networks.

-**Host-based firewalls:**
+- **Host-based firewalls:**
 are software applications that filter traffic entering and exiting a host machine, like a PC.

 # Wired and Wireless Routers
-  It connects all your home's devices to each other—through Ethernet cables or Wi-Fi—and then connects to the modem.
+ - It connects all your home's devices to each other—through Ethernet cables or Wi-Fi—and then connects to the modem.
  ![TP-Link Archer AX50 router](imgs/TP-LinkArcherAX50router.jpg)

 # DSL Modem